1-alex98/whatisthat/README.md

 # whatisthat

 A small Drawing game hosted at https://vontrostorff.de .
-Play with 3 players or more.
-Find out who is the impostor and does not know what he is drawing.
-Uses Ktor and React.
+Play the game with 3 players or more.
+Find the impostor that does not know what he is drawing.
+The app ses Ktor and React.

 # How to run locally